Balsamic Roasted Brussels Sprouts

 What to serve these vegan Brussels sprouts with

-These roasted Brussels are great any time of the year, but they really shine as a vegan side dish for the holidays.
+These roasted Brussels are great any time of the year, but they really shine as a vegan side dish for the holidays, especially as a side dish for lasagna.
 They're perfect for Thanksgiving, Christmas, Easter, or any celebratory feast.

 Serve them alongside our chickpea veggie loaf with vegan cream cheese mashed potatoes, stovetop vegan mac and cheese, chickpea-butternut squash vegan casserole and cheesy vegan almond flour biscuits.